LeeDongYeun/FontGeneration/README.md

 python extract_shared_char.py [output name of json file]
 ```
 ### Example of running a simple font generation with given character images.
+Here, we provide a simple example of the inference code.
+Make sure you have downloaded the pretrained model or finetuned model and put them under `checkpoints` directory.
 ```
 python -m scripts.prepare_user_dataset kor ./data/raw/ocr_results/ meta/kor_custom_ocr.json data/processed/ocr_results/sample_roh_true_0.6
 # if you want to inference with the pre-trained model